deeputech/deeputech.github.io/_posts/2019-07-12-reflection-on-golang.md

 ### Confusing pointer behaviors

 Go has pretty good pointer support and the default behavior is to pass an object by value.
 If you want to pass something by reference you have to mark it specifically.
-But this behavior is not very consistent as the content of Maps and Slices by default are passed by reference and hence this could be a bit surprising to beginners.
+But this behavior is not very consistent as Maps and Slices by default are passed by reference and hence this could be a bit surprising to beginners.

 ### Struct hell